wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/client.rst

 .. topic:: Allowed values

-    Any port number from 1 to 65535 is allowed
+    Any port number from 1 to 65535 is allowed.

 ``config-profile``
 ------------------

-Specifies the ``agent.conf`` profiles to be used by the agent.
+Specify the ``agent.conf`` profile(s) to be used by the agent.

 .. topic:: Default value